donohoe/content/posts/iphone-setup-for-kids.md

     * Disable "Safari Suggestions"
     * Disable "Preload Top Hit"
     * Disable "Check for Apple Pay"
-    * Enabled "Ask Websites Not to Track Me"
+    * Enable "Ask Websites Not to Track Me"
+      * This not honored by most websites, but its worth standing your ground on this.
+With GDPR reulgations in force in the EU, and laws coming into effect in California in 2020, this might become practical again.

 ## Delete